Malcolm Innes of Edingight: Career

 He was appointed a Writer to the Signet in 1964.
-His first heraldic appointment was as Falkland Pursuivant of Arms Extraordinary from 1957 to 1958, then as Carrick Pursuivant of Arms in Ordinary from 1958 to 1971 and as Marchmont Herald of Arms in Ordinary from 1971–81.
+His first heraldic appointment was as Falkland Pursuivant of Arms Extraordinary from 1957 to 1958, then as Carrick Pursuivant of Arms in Ordinary from 1958 to 1971 and as Marchmont Herald of Arms in Ordinary from 1971 to 1981.

 He was Lyon Clerk and Keeper of the Records from 1966 to 1981.
-He was Lord Lyon King of Arms from 1981–2001, also holding the office of Secretary to the Order of the Thistle for the same period.
+He was Lord Lyon King of Arms from 1981 to 2001, also holding the office of Secretary to the Order of the Thistle for the same period.

 Following his retirement in 2001, he was appointed Orkney Herald of Arms Extraordinary.
 He was also a Fellow, former president, and co-founder of the Heraldry Society of Scotland, as well as being Honorary President of the Scottish Genealogy Society until 19 February 2007, when he retired after many years in that position.

 Innes of Edingight was appointed a CVO in 1981 and promoted to KCVO in 1990.
-He has been a member of the Royal Company of Archers since 1971, and was a Grand Officer of Merit of the Sovereign Military Order of Malta.
+He was a member of the Royal Company of Archers from 1971, and was a Grand Officer of Merit of the Sovereign Military Order of Malta.

 He died in September 2020 at the age of 82 from cancer.